Hunkie Cooper: Utah Blaze

-2007 season

 In 2007, Cooper was the defensive coordinator for the Blaze.

-2008 season

 In 2008, Cooper was demoted to defensive backs coach under new Blaze head coach Ron James.
 After the Blaze started the season 0–5, Cooper was relieved of his coaching duties.

 High school coaching

 While coaching with the Utah Blaze, Hunkie also served as an assistant coach with Canyon Springs High School in Las Vegas.
 In 2009 Hunkie was named the head coach at Canyon Springs High School and was also named Coach of the Year.

 He also served as an assistant coach at Bishop Gorman High School in Las Vegas.

 San Diego State

 In January 2015, Cooper was hired as the wide receivers coach at San Diego State University.
 Cooper was dismissed from his position at San Diego State in January 2023.

 UNLV

-On March 1, 2023, UNLV announced the hiring of Cooper as its Director of Football Player Development.
+On March 1, 2023, UNLV announced the hiring of Cooper as its director of football player development.